-When Dr. John Galt took over as the superintendent at Eastern Lunatic Asylum, the first Psychiatric Hospital in America, he had many revolutionary ideas about treating the insane.
-He talked about the use of drugs, the introduction of talk therapy and advocating outplacement rather than lifelong stays.
+When Dr. John Galt took over as the superintendent at the first psychiatric hospital in America, he had many revolutionary ideas about treating mental illness.
+He talked about the use of drugs and the introduction of talk therapy.
+He advocated outplacement rather than lifelong stays.

 Was prison for punishment or penitence?
-In 1821, many of the eighty men at Auburn Prison committed suicide or had mental breakdowns after being locked in solitary; forcing the governor to pardon hardened criminals.
+In 1821, many of the eighty men at Auburn Prison committed suicide or had mental breakdowns after being locked in solitary confinement.
+The governor finally pardoned hardened criminals.
 Auburn reverted to a strict disciplinary approach.

 Louis Dwight was the first national figure in prison reform.
-He founded the Boston Prison Discipline Society, and spread the Auburn system throughout America’s jails and added salvation and Sabbath school to further penitence.
+He founded the Boston Prison Discipline Society and spread the Auburn system throughout America’s jails.

 More reforms were on the way.
-Francis Lieber, Samuel Gridley Howe and the peerless Dix wanted prison libraries, basic literacy for Bible reading, reduction of whipping and beating, commutation of sentences, and separation of women, children and the sick.
+Francis Lieber, Samuel Gridley Howe and Dix pushed for prison libraries, basic literacy for Bible reading, reduction of whipping and beating, commutation of sentences, and separation of women, children, and the sick.

-By 1835, America was considered to have two of the “best” prisons in the world in Pennsylvania.
-Advocates for prisoners thought they could deviants could change.
-It was a new idea that society and not individuals had the responsibility for criminal activity.
-It later became clear the prisoners were no better off and often worse despite the interventions by outsiders.
+By 1835, America was considered to have two of the “best” prisons in the world.
+Advocates for prisoners thought the inmates could change.
+It was a new idea that society, rather than individuals, had the responsibility for criminal activity.
+It later became clear the prisoners were no better off and often worse despite the interventions on their behalf.